forkerer/MTA-BinaryDataTools/README.md

     -- -nan(ind)
 ```

-# All functions availible for BinaryConverter:
+# All functions available for BinaryConverter:
 ```lua
     BinaryConverter:SetEndianness( endianness ) --Sets whether conversions should use little endian, or big endian memory layout
     BinaryConverter:ToBinaryString( num, bits ) --Prints binary representation of given number with up to *bits* chars